doppie/SaxionRoosters/README.md

 Saxion Roosters is an unofficial Android App for Students and employees.
 The goal is to create a better overall user experience by adding extra features.

-Feature examples we would love to see:
+Contributions we would love to see:
 * Notifications
 * Favourites for groups and/or teachers
+* Android Wear support
+* Implementation improvements
+* UI/UX improvements
+* Error handling
+* Search functionality
+* etc..

 ## Issues
 We will use GitHub to track issues and feature requests.
-So please share your ideas with us or contribute yourself :)
+So please share your ideas with us or contribute your code :)

+## GitHub Managers
+* Jelle ten Brinke(@doppie)
+* Hugo Olthof(@HugoOltHof)

+Want to join us as a GitHub manager?
+Contact Jelle ten Brinke(@doppie)

 ## Contributing
 We would love to add your contributions to this app.
 To do so:
 1. Fork the repo and create your branch from master.
-2. Add your own feature or bugfix
+2. Add your own feature or bugfix.
-3. Share it with us :)
+3. Share it with us :).

 By contributing to Saxion Roosters, you agree that your contributions will be licensed under its BSD license.